V5 User GuideLast Updated: 8/8/2025

 This section is used to configure custom tracking domains and sending domains for outbound emails.

-Custom Tracking domains are used for tracking links in emails, SMS messages and webpages.
+Custom tracking domains are used for tracking links in emails, SMS messages and webpages.
 The tracked link will pass through the specified tracking domain before reaching its final destination, whilst allowing for the tracking pixel to track the clicks/opens.
 To add a tracking domain, simply select "Add tracking domain" and enter the domain.

 Sending domains are domains used to indicate who an email is from in the "From:" header of an email.
 SPF and DKIM records can also be configured for the sending domain, allowing recipient mail servers to authenticate your messages.
 Refer to this article for instructions on how to setup SPF and DKIM.
 To add a sending domain, simply select "Add sending domain" and enter the domain.